microsoft/vscode-cmake-tools/docs/configure.md

-# CMake's configuration process

-CMake Tools wraps the CMake configure process separately from the build process.
+# The CMake configure process

-## CMake configuration process overview

 In CMake, _configure_ refers to detecting requirements and generating the build files that will produce the final compiled artifacts.